Dinner Potato Rolls Recipe

 A side view of rolls, pulled apart to show the texture of the crumb.

-Next, wrap them tightly in a layer of plastic wrap, followed by a layer of foil, or slip them into a freezer bag.
-Either way, leave as little air as possible in the package (this prevents freezer burn).
-Stick them in your freezer, and they’ll keep for up to three months.
-To serve, just set them out on the counter and let them come to room temperature.
+• Freeze.
+Cool the leftover rolls to room temperature and wrap them tightly in a layer of plastic wrap, followed by a layer of foil, or slip them into a freezer bag.
+Try to leave as little air as possible in the package (to prevent freezer burn).
+Freeze the rolls for up to 3 months and thaw them at room temperature before serving.

 Homemade potato rolls.